 You are very well informed that your life will be centered around traveling and smart enough to invest in the essentials.
 You’ve spent more money on your travel gear than anything else In the world.
 You consider your travel equipment as your home away from home.
 You are familiar with the best modes of transportation and where to get them.

 Your passport is personalized and protected.
 You know how to fit anything and everything in your bag.
 You are familiar with your items like they are the back of your hands.
-You might even have packed gear that makes you ready for any activities that might present themselves likefishing gear, hiking equipment, and swimming gears.
+You might even have packed gear that makes you ready for any activities that might present themselves like fishing gear, hiking equipment, essentials for camping, and swimming gears.

 You Always Crave Adventure